The 13 Best Places to Visit in Italy

 Never miss a beat: Sign up for our wanderlusty newsletter.

 What’s to Love: One of the most popular and envy-inducing retreats in Europe is a glamorous romp in Capri and along the Amalfi Coast.
 This part of the world is so magical, the people are so lovely, the food is so incredible, and the views are so mind-blowing that whatever you do will be so special that you'll be convinced yours was the best trip ever.
 A rough plan of attack: Start in Capri with a long lunch at a beach club, hire a boat and explore the coves and grottoes along the coast, catch an outdoor concert in Ravello (a big classical music town), and grab drinks at the legendary poolside restaurant at Le Sirenuse in Positano.
 Whatever you do, don’t leave the Amalfi Coast without a seafood lunch at Lo Scoglio and a spectacular dinner at Don Alfonso.
-It’ll be the best food day of your life.

 Read More on Fathom: Amalfi Coast Guide